GRAYgoose124/asirk/README.md

-#About
+# About
 `asIrk` is an irc bot designed to be lean and depend on dynamic plugins for functionality.
 It uses asynchronous IO (asyncio) and the end goal is complete async dispatching of plugins, including true parallel processing.

-#Dependencies
+# Dependencies
     uvloop (Python 3.5.X, optional)

-#Running
+# Running
     git clone "https://github.com/GRAYgoose124/asirk"
+then

     python asirk
+or

+    cd asirk
+    python __main__.py